 Compare mortgage rates now to find the right loan for you.

-To get an idea of what insurance will cost you, pick a property in the area where you want to live and make a call to an insurance agent for an estimate.
+To get an idea of what insurance will cost, pick a property in the area where you want to live and make a call to an insurance agent for an estimate.
 You won’t be obligated to buy the policy, but you’ll have a good idea of what you’ll pay if you decide to buy.
 To estimate what you’ll pay in taxes, check your property appraiser’s website.
 Just remember that exemptions and the intricacies of local tax law can create differences between what a homeowner is currently paying and what you can expect to pay as a new homeowner.

 3. Find out how much you’ll likely pay in closing costs